Ministries A-to-Z: Adult Study Group · Altar Servers · Altar Society · Bookstore · Cantors/Readers

 - The Adult Study Group is a new ministry led by Fr.
 John giving those who are already Orthodox an opportunity to grow spiritually with food for the soul.
 In Fall 2012, the group will study Born to Hate, Reborn to Love by Klaus Kenneth.
 Each session is self-contained.

-First and third Tuesdays, 7 p.m. in the Parish Hall.
+Second and fourth Tuesdays, 7 p.m. in the Parish Hall.